 Thanking you for all your feedback,

-Usenet is a distributed discussion system which enables you to read and post messages, often termed as “news”, still existing but more popular back in the days.
+Usenet is a distributed discussion system that enables you to read and post messages, often termed as “news”, still existing but more popular back in the days.
 Usenet features newsgroups on various different topics and was a popular place for discussion.

 In 1996, a series (hundreds) of unexplained word puzzles were posted to different newsgroups.
 The title for all these posts was “Markovian Parallax Denigrate” and each post contained a series of words which cryptographers and hackers have been trying to decipher – with little success.
-Some theories exist but the “Markovian Parallax Denigrate” has still been referred as “The Internet’s oldest and weirdest mystery”.
+Some theories exist but the “Markovian Parallax Denigrate” has still been referred to as “The Internet’s oldest and weirdest mystery”.